ASQL: SQL with Analytics Built In¶

 Understanding ASQL's design:

-- Pipeline Semantics — Why FROM-first matters
+- Pipe Semantics — Why FROM-first matters

 - Convention Over Configuration — Smart defaults